Solamente0/bunny-stream-android/docs/ManageVideosApi.md

 //import org.openapitools.client.models.*

-val apiInstance = ManageVideosApi() val libraryId : kotlin.Long = 789 // kotlin.Long |
+val apiInstance = ManageVideosApi() val libraryId : kotlin.Long = 789 // kotlin.Long | The ID of the video library.
-val videoId : kotlin.String = videoId_example // kotlin.String |
+val videoId : kotlin.String = videoId_example // kotlin.String | The unique identifier of the video to transcribe.
-val language : kotlin.String = language_example // kotlin.String | Video source language, use ISO 639-1 language code
-val force : kotlin.Boolean = true // kotlin.Boolean |
-val videoTranscribeVideoRequest : VideoTranscribeVideoRequest =  // VideoTranscribeVideoRequest | Used to override video library transcription settings, null by default try {
+val language : kotlin.String = language_example // kotlin.String | The ISO 639-1 language code of the video source.
+This parameter is used only if not overridden by the request body. val force : kotlin.Boolean = true // kotlin.Boolean | If true, forces the transcription process even if the video has been transcribed before. val videoTranscribeVideoRequest : VideoTranscribeVideoRequest =  // VideoTranscribeVideoRequest | Optional transcription settings that override the default video library settings. try {
     val result : StatusModel = apiInstance.videoTranscribeVideo(libraryId, videoId, language, force, videoTranscribeVideoRequest) println(result)